zero212/GSOC2020Doc/source/contents/Theory.rst

 |

-* Response time analysis using level-i busy window
+* Response time analysis using level-i busy window,

 In preemptive environment, beside recurrence relation method, there is another way to calculate task response time (RT) by calculate response time of several instance of task during its busy period, and pick the longest one among them.
+Equation from this part comes from [2].

 *Equation 2:* Level-i active period (busy window)